gbtitus/chapel/runtime/src/comm/ofi/MCM-Conformance.md

 see the response from that no-op AM we know all prior atomic operation AMs must also be done.

-We could choose to do any remote atomic operation AMs as either blocking or non-blocking.
+We could choose to do any atomic operation AMs as either blocking or non-blocking.
 The latter are quicker but may require a following AM "fence" to guarantee visibility.
 It turns out that they are enough quicker it's worth using them even if the task doesn't do very many non-fetching atomic AMs between task creations or before terminating.